How many times does the Bible mention money?

 Related curiosities

-How many times does the Bible mention wine?
+How many times does the Bible mention covenant?